 Then why is this filter still needed?
 It is because a UV filter can protect your camera from another treat, physical I mean, like dirt or dust.
 If it was broken, you can just buy another cheap UV filter.
 Rather than buying another expansive lens.
 Just imagine a UV filter like a lens screen protector.

 The polarizer filter has many functions.
 It can darken the sky, reduce glare, and reduce reflection.
 These days Circular polarizer or CPL filter can be rotated to control the amount of light to your liking.
-This filter mostly uses by landscape photographers.
+This filter is mostly used by landscape photographers.
 And also used by other creative work, like making videos, timelapse, or architecture.

 Neutral Density Filter

 Neutral density filter or ND Filter is my most favorite filter.
 This filter has one purpose, to reduce the amount of light that comes into the camera.
 Basically, it makes your photo darker.
-Because of that, you have to reduce the shutter speed to compensate for the darkness caused by ND filter.
-There’s variety of the amount of light it can reduce, from 1 stop to 20 stops depending on the ND filter.
+Because of that, you have to reduce the shutter speed to compensate for the darkness caused by the ND filter.
+There’s a variety of the amount of light it can reduce, from 1 stop to 20 stops depending on the ND filter.

 There’s a lot of a different kind of ND filter and it has their own function.